aws-solutions-library-samples/guidance-for-a-multi-tenant-generative-ai-gateway-with-cost-and-usage-tracking-on-aws/README.md

 1. API Gateway Usage Plan
 2. API Gateway Key

 Sample notebook in the notebooks folder can be used to invoke Bedrock as either one of the teams/cost_center.
-API gateway then routes the request to the Bedrock lambda that invokes Bedrock and logs the usage metrics to cloudwatch.
+API gateway then routes the request to the lambda that invokes Bedrock models or SageMaker hosted models and logs the usage metrics to cloudwatch.
 EventBridge triggers the cost tracking lambda on a regular frequnecy to aggregate metrics from the cloudwatch logs and generate aggregate usage and cost metrics for the chosen granularity level.
 The metrics are stored in S3 and can further be visualized with custom reports.

 ## API Specifications

 The CDK Stack creates Rest API compliant with OpenAPI specification standards.

-The solution is currently support both Bedrock **REST** invocation and **Streaming** invocation with long polling.
+The solution is currently support both **REST** invocation and **Streaming** invocation with long polling for Bedrock and SageMaker.

 ### Swagger